rpnow/rpnow-legacy/README.md

 * Download a text backup of the RP at any time

 ## Requirements
+* Docker (Tested with Docker 17.04.0)
-* Apache with mod_rewrite and .htaccess enabled
+* Docker-compose (Tested with 1.10.0)
-* PHP >= 5.3.0
-* MySQL or MariaDB

-## Installing
+## Running
-1. Download the RPNow repository from GitHub
-2. Place the contents of the /rpnow/ directory somewhere on the target web server
-3. Import the MySQL database from /docs/rpnow.sql
-4. Give a user SELECT and INSERT permissions on that database
-5. Update config.php with the appropriate database credentials
-6. If you have an SSL certificate for your site, uncomment the HTTPS segment in the .htaccess file
+1.  `docker-compose build`
+2.  `docker-compose run --rm build composer install`
+3.  `docker-compose up`
-7. To enable the admin panel, uncomment the appropriate lines in the config.php file. _Be sure to change the admin username and password!_
+4. To enable the admin panel, uncomment the appropriate lines in the config.php file. _Be sure to change the admin username and password!_

 ## Credits
 RPNow was created almost entirely by me, [Nigel Nelson](http://nigelnelson.me).